ericlenio/escreen/README.md

 changes out to those ssh sites, then this script presents a solution to avoid those types of headaches.

+There is also a handy copy/paste interface for vim (copies to your system clipboard), a bash function to copy files or stdin to your system clipboard, the ability to easily upload files to a remote ssh session (yes sftp can be used, but with expect-ssh you can do it right in the middle of your ssh session), and similarly download files from that ssh session.

 # Requirements

 * Support for running on Linux and Mac OS X (though mostly built/tested on just Linux)